13.8. Region-based CNNs (R-CNNs)¶ Open the notebook in SageMaker Studio Lab

-Fig. 13.8.4 shows a Faster R-CNN model.
-Compared to Fast R-CNN, Faster R-CNN only changes the method for generating proposed regions from selective search to region proposal network.
-The other parts of the model remain unchanged.
-The detailed region proposal network computation process is described below:
+Fig. 13.8.4 shows the faster R-CNN model.
+Compared with the fast R-CNN, the faster R-CNN only changes the region proposal method from selective search to a region proposal network.
+The rest of the model remain unchanged.
+The region proposal network works in the following steps:

-We use each element in the feature map as a center to generate multiple anchor boxes of different sizes and aspect ratios and then label them.
+Centered on each pixel of the feature maps, generate multiple anchor boxes of different scales and aspect ratios and label them.

-It is worth noting that, as a part of the Faster R-CNN model, the region proposal network is trained together with the rest of the model.
-In other words, the objective function of the faster R-CNN includes not only the class and bounding box predictions in object detection, as well as the binary category and bounding box predictions for the anchor boxes in the region proposal network.
-As a result of the end-to-end training, the region proposal network can learn how to generate high-quality region proposals, so as to stay accurate in object detection with a reduced number of region proposals that are learned from data.
+It is worth noting that, as part of the faster R-CNN model, the region proposal network is jointly trained with the rest of the model.
+In other words, the objective function of the faster R-CNN includes not only the class and bounding box prediction in object detection, but also the binary class and bounding box prediction of anchor boxes in the region proposal network.
+As a result of the end-to-end training, the region proposal network learns how to generate high-quality region proposals, so as to stay accurate in object detection with a reduced number of region proposals that are learned from data.